 Each workplace is unique.
-It is important for employers to assess the risks of COVID-19 for their specific workplace and implement appropriate hazard controls using the hierarchy of controls: elimination, substitution, engineering controls, administrative policies, and personal protective equipment (PPE).
-Use a layered approach by including multiple personal preventive practices to protect yourself and others from COVID-19.
+It is important for employers to assess the risks of COVID-19 for their specific workplace and implement appropriate hazard controls using the hierarchy of controls and taking a layered approach.

 Personal and Health Information to Consider During the COVID-19 Pandemic

 Privacy is considered a fundamental right for Canadians.
 Any information that can identify an individual is considered to be personal information.
-The age of an employee, their marital status, medical history, education, and even the opinions you have about them are all examples of personal information.
+The age of a worker, their marital status, medical history, education, and even the opinions you have about them are all examples of personal information.

-Personal health information includes an employee’s COVID-19 test results, COVID-19 vaccinations, and accommodation needs.
+Personal health information includes a worker’s COVID-19 test results, COVID-19 vaccinations, and accommodation needs.
 How will you ensure personal and health information will be kept private?

 What Privacy Laws Apply to My Workplace?

-There are several privacy laws which govern the collection, use, and disclosure of personal information of Canadians:
+There are several privacy laws which govern the collection, use, and disclosure of personal information of individuals:

 Federal Privacy Laws

 The Privacy Act explains how personal information is handled by federal government institutions and Crown corporations.
-It protects information concerning old age security, employment insurance, tax collection, border security and federal policing and public safety.
+It protects personal informationconcerning old age security, employment insurance, tax collection, border security, and federal policing and public safety.

-The Personal Information Protection and Electronics Document Act (PIPEDA) applies to private sector organizations who are not federally regulated and collect or disclose information while engaging in commercial activity.
-Banks, education and daycares, real estate agents and even dog breeding businesses might apply; however, charity and not-for-profit organizations might not.
+The Personal Information Protection and Electronic Documents Act (PIPEDA) applies to most private sector organizations who collect, use, or disclose information while engaging in commercial activity.
+The act may not apply to charity and not-for-profit organizations, political parties and associations, or organizations covered by provincial privacy laws.
 Refer to the Office of the Privacy Commissioner of Canada to determine if PIPEDA applies to your organization.

 Provincial and Territorial Privacy Laws